GREEKC/hackathon-marseille/README.md

 ##  Hackathon presentations

-TO BE COMPLETED: we will create a folder with all the participants presentations
+TO BE COMPLETED: we will create a folder with all the presentations

+- participants
+- projects
+- bioinformatics resources

 ## Practical info